 As early as possible, you should be registered with the Career Center in order to obtain access to job listings, participate in on-campus interviews, and have your resume referred to employers.
 In addition to registering with the Career Center, you should be familiar with the services and resources they offer, including job search workshops (including resume writing, interview skill development, and dining etiquette), individual advising, school district/company information and application forms, and a wealth of other career library resources.

 Commencement exercises are held at the end of the fall and spring semesters.
 You are strongly encouraged to participate.
-You may obtain information about commencement from the Registrar’s Office web site.
+You may obtain information about commencement from the Registrar’s Office Graduation Information website.

 Students submitting a walk-through form (allowing them to participate in commencement, while not receiving a degree until a subsequent semester) must meet BOTH of the following criteria:

 - Must be on track to graduate in August if participating in May commencement.